Connect your hearing aid via Bluetooth

 In case you want to connect your hearing aid to an Apple device, you need to access the settings, find the Bluetooh section and connect your hearing aids if it is possible.
 For Apple devices there is no need for an app.
 For Android, however, an app is required.

-Which devices can be connected with hearing aids through Bluetooth?
+Which devices can connect to hearing aids via Bluetooth?

-Connecting the hearing aid to the mobile phone
+Pairing the hearing aids to the mobile phone

 Connecting the hearing aid to the TV